osswangxining/ratelimiter-spring-boot-starter/README.md

-# ratelimiter-spring-boot-starter
+# Rate Limiter Spring Boot Starter
-Spring Boot Starter for Guava Rate Limter
+This is one Spring Boot Starter for Guava Rate Limter.

-## How to use this starter.
+## It's easy to use this starter

 ### 1.add dependencies into pom.xml
 ```